Irish chipmaker Decawave snapped up in mega deal worth $400m

-After almost 13 years of business, Dublin-based Decawave has announced it will be acquired by the US company, Qorvo.
+After almost 13 years in business, Dublin-based Decawave will be acquired by US company Qorvo.

-Decawave, the Irish fabless semiconductor seen increasingly as a global player in technology related to the internet of things (IoT) and consumer commerce, has been snapped up by Qorvo that includes Apple among its customers.
+Decawave, the Irish chipmaker that is seen increasingly as a global player in technology related to the internet of things (IoT) and consumer commerce, has been snapped up by Qorvo.
 The Irish Times said that the deal is estimated to be worth around $400m (€363m).

-The deal was announced this morning (30 January) with expectations that as part of the US firm, Decawave could see greater market penetration for its Impulse-radio ultra-wideband (IR-UWB) technology.
+The acquisition was announced this morning (30 January) with expectations that, as part of the deal, Decawave could see greater market penetration for its impulse radio ultra-wideband (IR-UWB) technology.
+US semiconductor company Qorvo counts Apple as one of its major customers.

 IR-UWB is talked about as one of the next essential component technologies, like GPS, Wi-Fi and Bluetooth.
 Already shipped in many smartphones and cars, IR-UWB provides highly accurate location services, secure communications and advanced analytics.